On the Complexity of Hazard-Free Formulas: Preliminaries

-A (De Morgan) Boolean circuit is a directed acyclic graph in which nodes of in-degree $0$ are labeled with input variables, and each internal node is labeled with one of the Boolean operations $\{\land,\vee,\neg\}$, where the first two have fan-in $2$ and the third has fan-in $1$.
+A (De Morgan) Boolean circuit is a directed acyclic graph in which nodes of in-degree $0$ are labeled with input variables, and each internal node is labeled with one of the Boolean operators $\{\land,\vee,\neg\}$, where the first two have fan-in $2$ and the third has fan-in $1$.
 Nodes of fan-out $0$ are called outputs.
 An output gate computes a Boolean function in the natural way.
 A (De Morgan) formula is a circuit whose graph is a tree.
 As in \Cref{def:hazard-free}, we say that a formula is hazard-free if it has no hazards.

 A circuit (formula) is monotone if it does not involve $\neg$ gates.
 Each monotone circuit (formula) computes a monotone function, and each monotone function can be computed by a monotone circuit (formula).
-From now on, we only speak of De Morgan circuits and formulas, and so we shall drop the term ``De Morgan''.
+From now on, we speak only of De Morgan circuits and formulas, omitting the term ``De Morgan''.

 The \emph{size} of a Boolean circuit $C$, denoted $\size(C)$, is defined as the number of vertices and edges in the underlying graph.
 The \emph{depth} of a Boolean circuit $C$, denoted $\depth(C)$, is defined as the length of the longest directed path from an input to an output gate.
 The size of a formula $F$, denoted $\size(F)$, is defined as the number of leaves in the underlying tree.